nahueldsanchez/nahueldsanchez.github.io/_posts/2022-02-21-Solving-DVDChallenges-7.md

 - 0xe92401A4d3af5E446d93D11EEc806b1462b39D15
 - 0x81A5D6E50C214044bE44cA0CB057fe119097850c

 As you can see, we have the private keys of two of the three accounts used as "trusted reporters".
-This made me think about the posibility of manipulate the NFT's price.
+This made me think about the possibility of manipulate the NFT's price.

 The next thing I did was check how the price of an NFT was calculated.
 I ended up in function `_computeMedianPrice`, for clarity I included the code below: